masonmolly/walkies/README.md

 # walkies
-My final year project, an infinite runner-style game, 'Walkies', made using Unity.
+My final year project, an infinite runner-style game, 'Walkies', made using Unity, C#, and Blender.
+Script code can be found at Walkies -> Assets -> Scripts.

-// HOW TO PLAY (Windows)
+~ HOW TO PLAY (Windows) ~

 - Download the repository
 - Extract files
-- walkies-master -> WalkiesBuilds -> WindowsBuild -> Walkies.exe
+- walkies-master -> Builds -> Windows -> Walkies.exe
 - If Windows SmartScreen pops up, click more info, and 'run anyway'
 - Change your graphics and resolution settings, if need be
 - Click play!

-// HOW TO PLAY (Mac)
+~ HOW TO PLAY (Mac) ~

 - Download the repository
 - Extract files
-- walkies-master -> WalkiesBuilds -> MacBuild
+- walkies-master -> Builds -> Mac

-// HOW TO RUN IN UNITY
+~ HOW TO RUN IN UNITY ~

 - Download the repository
 - Extract files